oskarirauta/CommonKit/README.md

 # DoneBar class
 Donebar is a fast UIToolbar initializer with Done button aligned to right.

-# LocaleKit requirement
-I use LocaleKit framework widely.
-This requires minimum amount of LocaleKit, but uses it for decimal separator character.

 # Usage
 Used with UITextField or UITextView.